Frequently Asked Questions

 It is important to note that some machines may have only one function.
 This allows for an operator for each process, ideal for high-production environments.

-What comb size do I need for my document?
+What size twin-loop wires do I need for my document?

-What coil size do I need for my document?
+What size twin-loop wires do I need for my document?

 What are the benefits of binding with twin loop wires?